U.S. SEC Cybersecurity Rules vs ISO 22301

 Why Organizations Use It

 Organizations adopt it for strategic resilience, minimizing downtime and financial losses from disruptions like cyberattacks or natural disasters.
-It supports regulatory compliance (e.g., NIS Directive), boosts stakeholder trust, reduces insurance premiums, and provides competitive edges in procurement.
+It supports regulatory compliance (e.g., NIS2 Directive), boosts stakeholder trust, reduces insurance premiums, and provides competitive edges in procurement.

 Implementation Overview